Mostafa-HEH/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 3 :  a script Display the content of /etc/passwd and /etc/hosts.
 ## Task 4 :  a script Display the last 10 lines of /etc/passwd. **with cat
 ## Task 5 :  a script Display the first 10 lines of /etc/passwd.
+## Task 6 :  a script that displays the third line of the file iacta.